 CHAPTER IX.

 Freyja’s ornament Brising.
 In the saga of Olaf Tryggvason, there is a rather awkward story of the manner in which Freyja became possessed of her ornament.
 Freyja, it is told, was a mistress of Odin.
 Not far from the palace dwelt four dwarfs, whose names were Alfrig, Dvalin, Berling and Grer; they were skillful smiths.
 Looking one day into their stony dwelling, Freyja saw them at work on a beautiful golden necklace, or collar, which she offered to buy, but which they refused to part with, except on conditions quite incompatible with the fidelity she owed to Odin, but to which she, nevertheless, was tempted to accede.
 Thus the ornament became hers.
 By some means this transaction came to the knowledge of Loke, who told it to Odin.
 Odin commanded him to get possession of the ornament.
 This was no easy task, for no one could enter Freyja’s bower without her consent.
 He went away whimpering, but most were glad on seeing him in such tribulation.
 When he came to the locked bower, he could nowhere find an entrance, and, it being cold weather, he began to shiver.
 He then transformed himself into a fly and tried every opening, but in vain; there was nowhere air enough to make him to get through [Loke (fire) requires air].
 At length he found a hole in the roof, but not bigger than the prick of a needle.
-Through this he .
+Through this he slipt.
 On his entrance he looked around to see if anyone were awake, but all were buried in sleep.
 He peeped in at Freyja’s bed, and saw that she had the ornament round her neck, but that the lock was on the side she lay on.
 He then 262transformed himself to a flea, placed himself on Freyja’s cheek, and stung her so that she awoke, but only turned herself round and slept again.
 He then laid aside his assumed form, cautiously took the ornament, unlocked the bower, and took his prize to Odin.
 In the morning, on waking, Freyja seeing the door open, without having been forced, and that her ornament was gone, instantly understood the whole affair.
 Having dressed herself, she repaired to Odin’s hall, and upbraided him with having stolen her ornament, and insisted on its restoration, which she finally obtained.
 (Quoted by Thorpe.)

 Mention is also made of the Brósinga-men in the Beowulf (verse 2394).
 Here it is represented as belonging to Hermanric, but the legend concerning it has never been found.